Quick summary

 Real examples for this situation

-A common mistake is jumping into a broad article when a niche child guide answers the exact situation.
-The safest pattern is to write down the figure, source, date and evidence before deciding whether DIY, software or accountant support is enough.
+A common mistake is jumping into a broad landlord article when a niche child guide answers the exact situation.
+The safest pattern is to write down the rent, ownership, finance cost, repair, replacement item and tax year evidence before deciding whether DIY, software or accountant support is enough.

 Extra routing examples